We’re so excited to welcome you to Big Brothers Big Sisters of Central Texas!

 As a Big Brother or Sister, you’ll not only make a positive impact on the life of a child, you’ll enrich your own life and have fun as well.
 When you spend time with your Little, you share your own interests and discover new ones.
 You see life through the eyes of a child again.
 You laugh and play with a new friend, all while children grow and thrive in ways that change their lives.
 Children in our program often show improvement in academic performance, engage less in risky behaviors and avoid early parenting.

-At Big Brothers Big Sisters, we always have a special need for Bigs who are male, bilingual and/or of color.
+At Big Brothers Big Sisters, we always have a special need for Bigs, particularly those who are male, bilingual and/or of color.

 Our program matches children between the ages of 6-16 with caring adult role-models.
-Bigs and Littles meet in the community to do things they enjoy, meeting for one hour, 3-4 times a month for a minimum of one year.
+Bigs and Littles meet in the community to do things they enjoy, 3-4 times a month for a minimum of one year.

 As the relationship grows and strengthens, it offers much more than emotional support to children in challenging circumstances.
 Mentorship also gives Littles the chance to enjoy new experiences, discover new interests, develop new skills and abilities, and gain a greater appreciation for their own potential.
 Bigs help Littles envision hopeful possibilities for their future and develop the confidence and sense of self-empowerment they need to pursue them.